danim55/software-knowledge/java/springboot/springboot-basic.md

 ## Overview

-Spring allows for automatic bean detection using class-level stereotype annotations in the `org.springframework.stereotype` package :contentReference[oaicite:0]{index=0}.
+Spring allows for automatic bean detection using class-level stereotype annotations in the `org.springframework.stereotype` package.
 These annotations simplify wiring and promote clean, layered application structure.

 ## Core Stereotype Annotations

 ### @Component

-Marks any class to be auto-detected and registered as a bean during component scanning :contentReference[oaicite:1]{index=1}.
+Marks any class to be auto-detected and registered as a bean during component scanning.

 ```java
 @Component